 Dental crowns are made and customized in size, shape and color to match your natural teeth.
 This is done to restore full functionality to your teeth and to provide optimal cosmetic results for your smile.

-At Lydiatt and Duru Family Dentistry, we utilize CEREC technology to create and produce beautiful, all-porcelain crowns.
+At Springs Dentistry, we utilize CEREC technology to create and produce beautiful, all-porcelain crowns.
 With CEREC, the restorations are made in a SINGLE VISIT!

 Contact our office today to learn more about single visit crowns.